José Carlos Mariátegui: Return to Peru

 In 1924, due to his old injury, Mariátegui had to have his leg amputated.
 He continued his creative activity confined to a wheelchair.
 He spent a period of rest in Miraflores, moving on June 1, 1925, to his most symbolic residence on Washington Street, left, No. 544, today known as the José Carlos Mariátegui House Museum.
-In October 1925, he founded the Editorial Minerva together with his brother Julius Caesar, which published his works and those of other Peruvian authors, beginning with his first compilation book of essays: The contemporary scene, on world politics.
+In October 1925, he founded the Editorial Minerva publishing house together with his brother Julius Caesar, which published his works and those of other Peruvian authors, beginning with his first compilation book of essays: The contemporary scene, on world politics.
 In 1926 he founded the magazine Amauta (wise or teacher in Quechua), which united a broad generation of intellectuals around a new appreciation of national life and gave impetus to the indigenous movement in art and literature.
 Likewise, he collaborated assiduously in the Lima weekly magazines Variedades and Mundial.

 Mariátegui was imprisoned in 1927 during a trial against communists accused of conspiring against the Leguía government, but was later given house arrest.
 In 1928 he broke politically with Víctor Raúl Haya de la Torre, with whom he had collaborated between 1926 and 1928, when APRA was still only an alliance.
 "The discrepancies arise for reasons above all of political tactics rather than ideology."
 On October 7, 1928, he founded the Peruvian Socialist Party, becoming its general secretary a year later.
-During the same year, he founded the Marxist magazine Labor and published his 7 essays on Interpretation of Peruvian Reality.
+During the same year, he founded the Marxist magazine Labor and published his Seven Interpretive Essays on Peruvian Reality.
 In 1929 he founded the General Confederation of Workers of Peru.

 Mariátegui's political project was put to the test in the Latin American Trade Union Congress in Montevideo (May 1929) and the Latin American Communist Conference (June 1929).
 They were attended by the Peruvian Socialist Party with five delegates who carry Mariátegui's approach: Hugo Pesce, Julio Portocarrero, José Bracamonte (pilot of the National Merchant Marine, founder of the Federation of Crewmen of Peru), Juan Peves (peasant leader of Ica, founder of the Federation of Yanacones) and Carlos Saldías (textile leader).
 These approaches were questioned by the political bureau of the International in South America, generating a distance between Mariátegui and the Communist International.
 Ultimately, Mariátegui "did not agree to subordinate himself to the communist hierarchy."